Fagba crisis: LASG promises to compensate victims, warns miscreants

 “If you know that you are not doing any work and that you are one of the people that have caused this trouble, we are giving you the final notice because we are coming to clear this whole place.

-“We will make sure that you do not disturb or embarrass the peace-loving neighborhood that we have here.
+“We will make sure that you do not disturb or embarrass peace- loving neighborhood that we have here.

 “You need to look for what to do; we will not allow you to come and tarnish the image and the peace that we have in Fagba and in Lagos State,´´ he said.